The Proud Rebel: Plot

-A trip to Minnesota for treatment is expensive but John won't accept offers for the valuable dog; David loves the animal but, after he is taunted for his muteness and roughed up by local children, John decides to sell Lance after all to finance the trip.
-He asks Linnett to accompany the boy up north while he rebuilds her barn, burned down by the Burleighs' men in an attempt to pressure Linnett to sell.
+A trip to Minnesota for treatment is expensive but Chandler will not accept offers for the dog, as David loves the animal.
+But Chandler decides to sell Lance after all, for a high price, to finance the trip and operation.
+He asks Linnett to accompany the boy up north while he harvests her crops and rebuilds the barn burned down by the Burleighs' men in an attempt to pressure Linnett to sell.